Cnephasia stephensiana

-Cnephasia stephensiana, the grey tortrix, is a moth of the family Tortricidae.
+Cnephasia stephensiana, the grey tortrix, is a species of moth of the family Tortricidae.
 It is found in the Palearctic realm, and has also been recorded from Canada.

 The wingspan is 18–23 mm.
-The species is quite variable in colour and some individuals can be contrastingly patterned.
-The forewings are rounded and light greyish or grey-brown, with more or less clear, irregular, darker cross-bands.
-The hindwings are light grey-brown.
+The moth has grey-variegated wings.
+It is quite variable in colour and some individuals may be contrastingly patterned.
+The forewing is rounded and light greyish with three, more or less distinct, irregular, darker transverse bands.
+The hind wing is pale greyish-brown.

-Adults are on wing from May to August.

-Eggs are laid in July and August and hatch after about three weeks.
-The young caterpillars make a cocoon in which they overwinter.
-They start feeding in spring.
-In the beginning they mine.
-Later they live in folded leaves.
-The caterpillars pupate from April to July.

-The larvae are polyphagous and have been recorded from over 120 plant species.
-It is sometimes considered a plague on various agricultural crops.